HL7/phd/src/pagecontent/StringEnumerationObservationProfile.md

 ### Additional Enumeration Measurement Information
 There are no additional descriptive attributes that are unique to the Enumeration type of measurement.

+### Examples:

+String enumeration measurements are very rare.
+This example shows an example from a glucose meter explaining why a measurement failed.
+There is no such measurement type defined in the Glucose specialization so this manufacturer used a private attribute.
+[Enumeration String measurement](EnumString.html).

 ### The Other Profiles

  - [Profiles Overview](ProfilesOverview.html)